 - Businesses typically struggle to manage or promote the reviews that do come in consistently.

 However, the best way to truly explore the benefits of the AddMe reviews platform is to try it for yourself.
-We’d like to invite you try Try AddMe Reviews, free for 30 days.
+We’d like to invite you to sign up for a 14 day AddMe Reviews trial.
 We’re confident that once you discover the power of customer reviews, you’ll never worry about generating Google reviews again.
 You can boost your local rankings with ease, once you have an intelligent strategy in place.